-Tabbie Awards Anniversary:
+Tabbie Awards opens 2025 program

+This year’s competition features 14 categories in editorial and design.
 The Tabbies competition is open to English-language b2b publications, as well as online b2b publications.
 Unlike some more restrictive programs, publications are not required to maintain membership in an organization to participate in the Tabbies — and entry fees remain among the lowest of comparable programs.

 Judges for the competition are culled from suggestions of regional editorial groups around the world.
-Winners will be announced on or about August 15th, 2023.
+Winners will be announced on or about August 12th, 2025.

-Magazine Critique Service: What are your most pressing needs in 2023?
+Magazine Critique Service: What are your most pressing needs in 2025?

 Our annual MCS program puts your magazine in the hands of some of the most respected editors working in b2b journalism today and benefit from their colleague-to-colleague analysis of what you and your staff are doing right and what you could be doing better.